 Surprise.
 Surprise.
 Your allergic symptoms like sneezing, shortness of breath, wheezing, asthma or red eyes are not due to pet dander.
 It is the protein in skin flake, saliva, urine that trigger your allergic reactions.
 This occurs when the body immune system starts producing Immunoglobulin E antibodies to counter the incoming substances.

-Get an All-in-one Cordless HEPA Vacuum Cleaner
+All-in-one Cordless HEPA Vacuum Cleaner

 Vacuuming is not a chore if you have the right tool.
 We are very specific about this because it is super effective against settled pet dander.
 Why?
 Because it creates convenience that you never know you actually need it.
 Pet dander will float and gets stuck on a wall, ceiling, shelf or even sofa.
 With a cordless vacuum, you can roam across the room without being tangled up and constantly bending for a power source.
 An all-in-one vacuum will also transform from stick to handheld for hard to reach places.
 The flexibility allows you to vacuum through a tight corner or upholstery gaps that are usually filled with pet hair.
 In our home, we are using the older Dyson V10 that is the perfect exemplary model.
 If you only have a bulky canister vacuum at home, just invest with the latest Dyson V11 and I guarantee you will enjoy every single cordless moment!